telosnetwork/telos-docs/docs/learn/crosschain_guide/read-evm-data-on-native.md

 const value =  await provider.getStorageAt(addr, slot); // Read the storage
 ```

 If you are looking for a dynamic array or mapping this first slot will only hold the length.
-You need to compute a key for each member to access all the values.
+You need to compute a key for each member and each of its properties in order to access all the values.
-For example, this will give you the first member of an array at `slot = 0x02`

 ```
 const provider = ethers.getDefaultProvider("https://testnet.telos.net/evm");